General SIGW source for reheating dynamics

 \paragraph{Structure of the effective source term.}

 The first row of \eq\nr{sigw_2} contains the curvature perturbations associated with a scalar field ($\R^{ }_\varphi$, cf.\ \eq\nr{R_varphi}) and fluid velocities ($\R^{ }_{n v}$, cf.\ \eq\nr{R_v}).
 The terms are multiplied by the respective background enthalpy densities, $ (\bar{\varphi} ')^2_{ } $ and $ a^2_{ }(\bar e^{ }_n + \bar p^{ }_n) $, and divided by (twice) the overall energy density.
-The (stochastic) evolution equations for the curvature perturbations can be found in \eqs(3.42--44) of ref.~\cite{dissip} (for one fluid), while the evolution equation for the Bardeen potential $\psi$ follows from \eq\nr{einstein_0i}, \be \biggl(\, \partial^{ }_\tau + \frac{2\H^2_{ } - \H'}{\H} \,\biggr) \, \psi \; \underset{\phi\;\approx\;\psi}{ \overset{\rmii{\nr{einstein_0i}}}{=}} \; -\,3 \H \; \frac{ (\bar{\varphi} ')^2_{ } \R^{ }_{\varphi} + a^2_{ } \sum_n (\bar e^{ }_n + \bar p^{ }_n) \R^{ }_{n v} }{ (\bar{\varphi} ')^2_{ } + 2 a^2_{ }\bar{e} } \;. \la{evo_psi} \ee
+The (stochastic) evolution equations for the curvature perturbations can be found in \eqs(3.42--44) of ref.~\cite{dissip} (for one fluid), while the evolution equation for the Bardeen potential $\psi$ follows from \eq\nr{einstein_0i}, \be \biggl(\, \frac{\partial^{ }_\tau }{\H} + 2 - \frac{\H'}{\H^2_{ }} \,\biggr) \, \psi \; \underset{\phi\;\approx\;\psi}{ \overset{\rmii{\nr{einstein_0i}}}{=}} \; -\,3 \; \frac{ (\bar{\varphi} ')^2_{ } \R^{ }_{\varphi} + a^2_{ } \sum_n (\bar e^{ }_n + \bar p^{ }_n) \R^{ }_{n v} }{ (\bar{\varphi} ')^2_{ } + 2 a^2_{ }\bar{e} } \;. \la{evo_psi} \ee

 Under certain conditions, \eqs\nr{sigw_2} and \nr{evo_psi} can be simplified.
 If we consider modes outside of the Hubble horizon, then all curvature perturbations take the same value, i.e.\ $\R^{ }_\varphi \approx \R^{ }_{n v}$ $\forall n$.
 In this case, we can use \eq\nr{evo_psi} to express their common value in terms of $\psi$.
-Substituting into \eq\nr{sigw_2}, the right-hand side is a quadratic function of $\psi$ and its derivatives.
-This is the representation usually employed in the literature.
-However, as the modes re-enter inside the Hubble horizon, $\R^{ }_\varphi$ and $\R^{ }_{n v}$ start to undergo acoustic oscillations, and they rapidly differ from each other~\cite{dissip}, making this simplification not viable.
+Substituting into \eq\nr{sigw_2}, the right-hand side is a quadratic function of $\psi$ and its derivatives (cf.\ \eq\nr{lit_1}).
+However, as the modes re-enter inside the Hubble horizon, $\R^{ }_\varphi$ and $\R^{ }_{n v}$ start to undergo acoustic oscillations, and they rapidly differ from each other~\cite{dissip}, making this simplification not viable in general.

-A streamlining is also possible if we are {\em not} interested in the reheating period.
-Then one of the enthalpy densities may be much larger than the other ones.
-Under these conditions, \eq\nr{evo_psi} allows us to express the corresponding curvature perturbation in terms of $\psi$, and this can be employed in \eq\nr{sigw_2}, to again give the right-hand side in terms of $\psi$.